Deckloins/asm/content/asm_1.md

 section .data
 ```

+Each program that is written on any high-level programming language usually consists of code instructions that says to a computer the steps what to do during execution of a program.
+An assembly program is not an exception.
 The `text` section is used to store the instructions of our program.
 This section must begin with the declaration `global _start`, which tells the operating system kernel where the program execution should [start](https://en.wikipedia.org/wiki/Entry_point) after the program is loaded.
 The code snippet below shows an example of the declaration of the `text` section and entry point of a program defined with the `_start` symbol:

 ```assembly
 section .text